 - 1. Study of interacting and non-interacting systems. - 2.
 Response of different order processes with and without transportation lag. - 3.
-Simulation of - a.
-Mass Spring Dashpot system - b.
-DC Motor - c.
-Level Process - 4.
-Tuning of PID controller. - 5.
-Response of P+I+D controller. - 6.
-Study of characteristics of control valve. - 7.
-Characteristics of control valve with and without positioner. - 8.
-Response of cascade control system. - 9.
-Closed loop response of level control loop. - 10.
-Closed loop response of temperature control loop. - 11.
-Closed loop response of pressure control loop. - 12.
-Closed loop response of flow control loop. - 13.
-Design of PI controller for level process.
+Response of P+I+D controller. - 4.
+Characteristics of control valve with and without positioner. - 5.
+Closed loop response of flow control loop. - 6.
+Closed loop response of level control loop. - 7.
+Closed loop response of temperature control loop. - 8.
+Closed loop response of pressure control loop. - 9.
+Tuning of PID controller. - 10.
+Response of cascade control system.

-On completion of the course the student will have the ability to
+On completion of the course the student will have

-- Apply current knowledge and adapt to engineering applications of mathematics, science, engineering and technology. - Conduct, analyze and interpret experiments and apply experimental results to improve processes, - Identify, analyze, and solve technical problems in core industries
+- The ability to apply current knowledge and adapt to engineering applications of mathematics, science, engineering and technology. - an ability to conduct, analyze and interpret experiments and apply experimental results to improve processes, - an ability to identify , analyze, and solve technical problems in core industries